oneapi-src/oneDAL/docs/source/build_app/build-application.rst

             - libonedal_core.so, libonedal_sequential.so
             - libonedal_core.so, libonedal_thread.so

-     There are three available file names for dynamic linking: with major and minor binary versions, with major version or without versions.
+     There are three available file names for dynamic linking: with major and minor binary versions, only with a major version, and without any versions.
-     They are implemented through chain of Linux soft links:
+     They are implemented through a chain of Linux soft links:

      libonedal_*.so (soft link) -> libonedal_*.so.{major version} (soft link) -> libonedal_*.so.{major version}.{minor version} (actual library file)

-     See `Dynamic library versions`_ to find that major and minor versions mean.
+     See `Dynamic library versions`_ to learn what major and minor versions mean.

   - Add an additional |short_name| library: